learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 Cells can also have a type of code.
 If we are writing in a cell that is for Python code, everything in that cell must be valid Python or we will see an error.

 ```python
 This is a python cell without valid Python so we will see an error
 ```

+      File "<ipython-input-1-4e0ec4477064>", line 1
+        This is a python cell without valid Python so we will see an error ^
+    SyntaxError: invalid syntax

 So, a cell must either be of type markdown or of type code, in which case all of the contents must be valid Python.
 It cannot be both.
 We can quickly change a cell from markdown to code with some keyboard shortcuts.